-Systems are sometimes designed to irrigate slightly above a plant's seasonal evapotranspiration need by incorporating a reasonable leaching fraction (e.g., 15 percent) and accounting for irrigation method efficiency (e.g., for drip, sprinkler, or flood irrigation).
+Crop water needs for the water balance can be determined from published or recorded data.
+Reference evapotranspiration (ETo), crop evapotranspiration (ETc), crop coefficients, and site-specific precipitation data can be found from these or similar sources.
+Crop evapotranspiration can also be calculated using the appropriate ETo and crop coefficient.

+California Irrigation Management Information System (CIMIS) – informational source for precipitation, reference evapotranspiration, and crop coefficient data.

+California League of Food Processors Manual of Good Practice – informational source for crop evapotranspiration and crop coefficient data.

+Irrigation Training & Research Center at Cal Poly – informational source for crop evapotranspiration data.

 Undersized ponds can lead to process water spills, insufficient treatment, anaerobic conditions, and nuisance odors.
 Low dissolved oxygen (DO) levels are an early indicator of deteriorating pond performance and the need to evaluate operations (e.g., additional aeration may be needed).

-This General Order requires ponds be sized to meet a 100-year, 24-hour peak storm design standard unless a smaller pond is allowed with regional water board approval.
+To minimize these problems, this General Order requires ponds be sized to meet a 100-year, 24-hour peak storm design standard unless a smaller pond is allowed with regional water board approval.
 A smaller pond is required to meet a 25-year, 24-hour peak storm design standard at a minimum.
-The Discharger is also required to submit a technical report describing how a smaller pond will be operated without overtopping under 100-year, 24-hour peak storm conditions (e.g., considering rainfall, pond water levels, site drainage, site run on, and runoff).
+The Discharger is also required to submit a technical report describing how a smaller pond will be operated without overtopping under 100-year, 24-hour peak storm conditions.

-Tier 1 facilities with existing ponds may continue operating the ponds at their current sizes.
+Tier 1 and Tier 2 facility ponds generally contain smaller amounts of process water for a shorter period of the year and pose a smaller threat to water quality if the ponds are properly maintained and in good working condition (e.g., no spills).
+Therefore, Tier 1 and Tier 2 facilities with existing ponds may continue operating the ponds at their current sizes provided they are in compliance with all other General Order requirements, including applicable pond specifications.
+Tier 1 facilities may also construct ponds that are smaller than the peak storm design standards provided they meet all other General Order requirements, including applicable pond specifications.

 Ponds that percolate process water have the potential for degrading underlying groundwater.
 Ponds lined with a relatively impermeable layer (e.g., clay, concrete, or geomembrane liner) minimize percolation.
+However, existing ponds at Tier 1 and Tier 2 facilities generally contain smaller amounts of process water for a shorter period of the year and pose a smaller threat to water quality if ponds are properly maintained and in good working condition.
+Therefore, Tier 1 and Tier 2 facilities may continue operating the existing ponds at their current lined or unlined status provided they are in compliance with all other General Order requirements, including applicable pond specifications.
+New ponds at Tier 1 facilities may be lined or unlined provided they are in compliance with all other General Order requirements, including applicable pond specifications.
+The regional water board may require ponds that are determined to have had, or have the potential for, frequent or significant spills or have the potential to cause groundwater pollution to comply with the General Order pond capacity and/or liner requirements.

-This General Order requires new or expanding ponds to be lined to meet a hydraulic conductivity standard of 1x10-6 centimeters per second (cm/s) or less.
-Continued use of an existing lined or unlined pond may be allowed depending on facility tier and pond performance as described in the Pond Specifications section of this General Order.
+This General Order requires new or expanding ponds at Tiers 2, 3, and 4 facilities to be lined to meet a hydraulic conductivity standard of 1x10-6 centimeters per second (cm/s) or less to prevent percolation-related degradation.
+Continued use of an existing lined or unlined pond may be allowed depending on facility tier and pond performance.